ELITE FITNESS

 Search online and you’ll find hundreds of variations for about every exercise under the sun.
 The creativity that people have with creating new exercises is unbelievable.

-But don't get fooled by random variations vs progressive variations.
+Don't get fooled by random variations vs progressive variations.

 Random variations look challenging and might be extremely challenging!
 But they don't necessarily make you better.
 In fact, often they make you worse.